|

 -

-Stochastic actor-oriented dynamic network analysis.
+Stochastic actor-oriented models for network change.

-Journal of Mathematical Sociology, 21 (1996), 149-172.
+Journal of Mathematical Sociology, 21, 149-172.

-This paper is a precursor: it is about a method not implemented in SIENA,
+(This paper is a precursor: it is about a method not implemented in SIENA,

-but along the same lines, for data in the form of ranks.
+but along the same lines, for data in the form of ranks.)

-- Snijders, Tom A.B.,
+- Snijders, Tom A.B.
+(2001).

 The statistical evaluation of social network dynamics.